ChrisThompsonDev/PokemonScarletVioletTools/README.md

 # Introduction

 This is a fullstack application similar to [PokedexTracker](https://github.com/pokedextracker).
 Pokemon Scarlet and Violet have released and there is a lot to do in this game.
-Keeping track of the pokedex can be a bit of a chore in the game especially since the page doesnt save your alst space if you exit and come back.
+Keeping track of the pokedex can be a bit of a chore in the game especially since the page doesnt save your last space if you exit and come back.
 This tool should help with keeping track of your dex in game.

 I have also added pages for daily tasks, Gym Progress, Team Star Progress, Titans and a page for helpful links and tools.